King Charles III coronation: when is it, will it be a bank holiday, can he abdicate?

 On the day Queen Elizabeth II passed, otherwise known as ‘D-day’, the Prime Minister was the first to deliver the news to the public with Liz Truss announcing, “Queen Elizabeth II was the rock on which modern Britain was built”.

-On Friday, September 9 or D-day+1, the Prime Minister will have a formal meeting with King Charles III.
-The King is then expected to deliver a televised speech to the nation.
+On Friday, September 9, the Prime Minister will have a formal meeting with King Charles III.
+The King is then expected to deliver a televised speech to the nation at 6:00pm, reported to be about the symbolic ‘continuity’ of his mothers reign.

 King Charles will then make his way around the UK home nations including Northern Ireland and Wales.